Simultaneous Decorrelation of Matrix Time Series: Methodology

 \subsection{Estimation}

-The estimation for $\bA_*$ and $\bB_*$ is based on the eigenanalysis of the sample versions of matrices defined in (\ref{aa9}).
+The estimation for $\bA_*$ and $\bB_*$, defined in \eqref{an2}, is based on the eigenanalysis of the sample versions of matrices defined in (\ref{aa9}).
 To this end, let

-Performing the eigenanalysis for $\wh\bW^{(1)}$, and arranging the resulting $q$ orthonormal eigenvectors by the algorithm below, we take the ordered eigenvectors as the columns of $\wh \bA_*$.
+Performing the eigenanalysis for $\wh\bW^{(1)}$, and arranging the order of the resulting $q$ orthonormal eigenvectors $\wh \gamma_1, \cdots, \wh \gamma_q$ by the algorithm below, we take the re-ordered eigenvectors as the columns of $\wh \bA_*$.
 The estimator $\wh \bB_*$ is obtained in the same manner via the eigenanalysis for $\wh\bW^{(2)}$.
 Then by (\ref{an1}), we obtain the transformed matrix series

 Note that the estimation for $\bA_*$ and that for $\bB_*$ are carried out separately.
 They do not interfere with each other.